kanu-n/nextjs-pwa-webusb-printer/README.md

 ## License

-MIT License - feel free to use this project as a starting point for your own WebUSB applications!
+MIT License - feel free to use this project as a starting point for your own WebUSB applications !